Skip to main content

 Slow Feedback Loops

-When a client receives a PDF, their feedback arrives as a reply-all email: "Can we change the appetizer?"
-"What if we move the program earlier?"
-"Can I see a version with a lower budget?"
+When a client receives a PDF, their feedback arrives as a reply-all email.
 Each revision means re-opening the deck, making changes, re-exporting, and resending.
 The feedback loop stretches from minutes to days.

 What a Great Event Concept Presentation Includes